Private Nonprofit · Bismarck, North Dakota

 Is University of Mary worth the student debt?

-The median student debt at University of Mary is $24,000, while graduates earn a median of $60,909 ten years after enrollment.
-That debt represents about 39% of first-year post-graduation earnings.
-126000.0% of borrowers are repaying their loans within 3 years.
+The median student debt at University of Mary is $24,000, while former students earn a median of $60,909 ten years after enrollment.
+That debt represents about 39% of those annual earnings.
+Among borrowers who completed their program, 88.4% are repaying their loans within 3 years.
 Estimated monthly loan payment is $254.